wesbos/eslint-config-wesbos/readme.md

 ```
 (**note:** npx is not a spelling mistake of **npm**. `npx` comes with when `node` and `npm` are installed and makes script running easier 😃)

-Then you need to make a global `.eslintrc` file"
+Then you need to make a global `.eslintrc` file:

 ESLint will look for one in your home directory